AFouadMohamed/DevOps/README.md

   # VagrantProject
-Vagrant Multi-VM Setup for Web Application This Vagrantfile sets up a multi-VM environment for a web application with different components such as a database server, memcached server, RabbitMQ server, application server (Tomcat), and a web server (Nginx).
+Vagrant Multi-VM Setup for Web Application This Vagrantfile sets up a multi-VM environment for a web application with different components such as a database server, Memcached server, RabbitMQ server, application server (Tomcat), and a web server (Nginx).
 Each VM is provisioned with the necessary software using shell scripts

 ![image](https://github.com/user-attachments/assets/a0122911-9939-4531-964a-defa2fc9f2c5)